adricampo/adricampo/README.md

 ## A little more about me 😁:

-I am an Industrial Engineer/Project Manager reconverted to Web Developer, I love challenges and I can say that making that career change was one of the biggest ones I had in my whole life.
+👨‍💻 I am an Industrial Engineer/Project Manager reconverted to Web Developer, I love challenges and I can say that making that career change was one of the biggest ones I had in my whole life.

-Some of the values that define me are: open minded, hard worker, emphatic.. and the most important ones, on that amazing world of programming are, have begginer mindset and a high curiosity dosis.
+👋 Some of the values that define me are: open minded, hard worker, emphatic.. and the most important ones, on that amazing world of programming are, have begginer mindset and a high curiosity dosis.

+🌱 I’m currently focused on React, Typescript and NextJS.

 ## Find me around the web 🌎: